berkcan25/Turkish-Wordle/README.md

 1. Enter a Turkish word to start the game.
 2. Guess the correct word within a limited number of attempts.
+3. The word will change everytime you refresh the page!

 ## Screenshots